folio-org/ui-plugin-find-user/PULL_REQUEST_TEMPLATE.md

 <!--
   If you have a relevant JIRA issue number, please put it in the issue title.
-  Example: UIPFU-68 Orders schema updates
--->
+  Example: UIPFU-2 Add ability to customize search button -->

 ## Purpose